 - Side Plank: This exercise is great for the obliques and is performed by lying on your side with one leg on top of the other.
 The elbow is placed directly under the shoulder with forearm extended to the front, palms down, and serves as a base through the exercise.
 Squeezing abdominal muscles and glutes, raise hip off the floor, creating a straight line from your shoulders all the way through your feet.
 Lower hip back down and repeat.
 Perform 10-15 reps then switch sides.

 - Prone plank: This exercise is performed by lying on your stomach, elbows underneath your shoulders, forearms in front and resting on your toes.
-Squeeze abdominal, glutes and back, pulling your hips off the floor creating straight line from your shoulders to your feet.
+Squeeze abdominals, glutes and back, pulling your hips off the floor creating straight line from your shoulders to your feet.
 Try to hold for 30 seconds working up to 60 seconds.
+You can also check out http://www.facebook.com/homegymreviews for more helpful information on home gym systems that will provide additional core training exercises as well as other strength training opportunities.